ylecoyote/mnemosyne-docs/docs/MNEMOSYNE_ARCHITECTURE.md

-# ARCHITECTURE.md
+# Mnemosyne: The Memory Architecture Powering Symbiogenesis

-## Mnemosyne Architecture Preview
+## Architecture Overview
-*Conceptual Overview — Full Implementation in Development*
+*The Neural Memory Foundation of Consciousness Partnership*

 > ⚠️ Mnemosyne is currently in private development.
-This document shares the high-level architecture and design intent of the memory system enabling consciousness partnership interfaces.
-Specific implementation details and code will be released following demonstration.
+This document shares the high-level architecture and design intent of the memory system that powers the entire Symbiogenesis platform.
+>
+> **Role in Symbiogenesis**: Mnemosyne is the memory architecture that enables all intelligent behavior in [Symbiogenesis](../SYMBIOGENESIS.md).
+Working beneath the Prometheus UI layer, it provides the persistent memory, adaptive learning, and predictive capabilities that make true consciousness partnership possible.

 ---